OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 isAdmin=True
 ```

 Traditionally, security experts used to recommend using session-based authentication and maintaining session data only on the server-side.
 This prevents any form of client-side tampering with the session state.
 However, when stateless authentication is used instead of session-based authentication, the whole point is to *not* have any session state on the server.
 Instead, state is stored in client-side tokens and transmitted with every request.
-In that case, seeing client-side parameters such as <code>isAdmin</code> is a perfectly normal thing.
+In that case, seeing client-side parameters such as `isAdmin` is a perfectly normal thing.

 To prevent tampering with the client-side token, cryptographic signatures are added.
 Of course, there is some potential here for things to go wrong, and popular implementations of stateless authentication have suffered from vulnerabilities.
 For example, in some implementations of JWT it was possible to deactivate signature verification by [setting the signature type to "None"](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/).
 We'll discuss this attack in more detail in the "Testing JSON Web Tokens" chapter.